Neil George Safety System

-The Neil George Safety System (or 5-Point Safety System) is an occupational health and safety program developed, used in underground mining.
+The Neil George Safety System (or 5-Point Safety System) is an occupational health and safety program developed for and used in underground mining.
 The system was developed in 1942 by Canadian engineer Neil George, who at the time was an employee of Inco Limited in Sudbury, Ontario.
 The program is used throughout Canada and internationally.

-The program is made up of five components:
+The program is made up of five components, described in one of its iterations as: